 For MW prediction the impact of higher angles was more pronounced: the accuracy improves from 8% to 2.8% with smax increasing from 0.1 Å-1 to 0.6 Å-1 (see Figure 4, green circles).
-The intensities in this angular range mostly contain information on the molecule surface and inner structure, which indeed may contribute to the overall estimation of the MW.
+This is an interesting observation reflecting the fact that the curves normalized to I(0)=1 were utilized in the training such that the direct information about the MW was effectively lost.
+The network was trained “indirectly” through the geometry of the curve, e.g. the Parseval theorem relations in Equations (1-3) and here, the intensities at higher angles do provide important information contributing to the overall estimation of the MW.

 Effects of the experimental noise.
-Depending on the sample concentration, contrast, molecule volume, intensity of the X-ray beam, the amount of the I(s) noise may vary drastically.
+Depending on the sample concentration, contrast, molecule volume, intensity of the X-ray beam, the noise in I(s) may vary drastically.
 To evaluate how the amount of noise impacts the prediction accuracy, we have added simulated noise to the folded proteins test data set (with known ground truth MW and Dmax) and first applied the above-mentioned NNs trained on the smooth data up to smax = 1.0 Å-1.

-For simulated concentrations 4, 8 and 16 mg/ml the average relative MW error was below 3% (which was comparable to the MW accuracy of the smooth data set), but for the lower concentrations, the accuracy decreased significantly, see Figure 5 (blue circles).
+For simulated concentrations 4, 8 and 16 mg/ml the average relative MW error was below 3% i.e. comparable to the MW accuracy of the smooth data set, but for lower concentrations, the accuracy decreased significantly, see Figure 5 (blue circles).
 For the lowest concentrations (0.5 and 0.25 mg/ml) about 2% of the predictions were negative or very close to zero, i.e. the NN failed to produce an MW estimate; without these outliers, the average relative errors were 9.5% (0.5 mg/ml) and 18% (0.25 mg/ml).

 Surprisingly, the NN trained to predict Dmax on noise-free data produced almost random outputs when applied to data with noise.
 Even for the 16 mg/ml test data, the number of negative predictions was 17% and the rest had an average relative Dmax error of 15%.
 For the lower concentrations, the predictions were practically uncorrelated with the ground truth values.

 We have re-trained both NNs using the noise-augmented training set.
-This led to a significant improvement of the MW predictions on the lower concentrations c < 4 mg/ml (see Figure 5, orange circles) and there were no negative output values (failures).
+This led to a significant improvement of the MW predictions for lower concentrations c < 4 mg/ml (see Figure 5, orange circles) and there were no negative output values (i.e. failures).
 For simulated concentrations ≥ 1 mg/ml, the accuracy of prediction was below 3%.
 The Dmax predictions became reliable as well with less than 1% failures and average errors below 3.3% for the concentrations higher than 1 mg/ml; at 0.25 mg/ml the average error was 5.8% (which was comparable to the performance of the MW NN) and 2% failures.